 Coffee & Drinks

 If you are like me one of the quickest ways to save money for the holidays is to cut down on specialty coffees and drinks.
 I am guilty of buying coffee out, who doesn’t want a specialty coffee once in a while.
-I used to purchase a coffee on my way to work every morning.
+Purchase a coffee on my way to work every morning became habit.
 I thought to myself I’m taking my lunch every day I can afford to purchase coffee and maybe a snack.
 Those coffees and breakfast snacks would run me anywhere from $3 to $8 every morning depending on what I’d buy to eat.
 I was spending anywhere from $15 to $40 a week.

 If you choose to stop for coffee in the mornings, ask if the place you visit offers a rewards program.
 Another option is to invest in a coffee machine or Keurig and take your coffee from home.
 I’ve grown to like specific brands of Keurig cups, and I have my favorite flavored coffee mates.
 Even if you can’t cut cold turkey start with taking your own two days a week and you might surprise yourself by cutting down less and less.